anusree-weetech/documentation/nginx/commands.md

 - installing nginx `apt install nginx`
 - staring nginx `systemctl start nginx `
+- testing if nginx is working fine `nginx -t`
 - process of adding files to nginx

   - add the code in a new file in sites-available (example: my-site)